MIC-DKFZ/TractSeg/Readme.md

 The input image must have the same "orientation" as the Human Connectome Project data (MNI space) (LEFT must be on the same side as
 LEFT of the HCP data).
 If the image orientation and the gradient orientation of your data is the same as in `examples/Diffusion.nii.gz` you are fine.
-Otherwise you should rigidly register your image to MNI space (or use FSL `fslreorient2std) (the brains do not have to be perfectly aligned but must have the same LEFT/RIGHT orientation).
+Otherwise you should rigidly register your image to MNI space (the brains do not have to be perfectly aligned but must have the same LEFT/RIGHT orientation).
+Even if the input image is in MNI space the Mrtrix peaks might still be flipped.
+You should view the peaks in `mrview` and make sure they have the proper orientation.

 **Did I install the prerequisites correctly?**